TheOdinProject/css-exercises/CONTRIBUTING.md

 ## Label Meanings

-The labels that get applied to issues and PRs have specific meanings and are broken into two categories: status and type.
+The labels that get applied to issues and PRs in our repos have specific meanings and are broken into two categories: status and type.
 An issue/PR should only ever have one status label, but can have multiple type labels.

 ### Status Labels
 * **Abandoned**: This issue/PR has been abandoned, and no further work or review should be done